-If you missed me on SiriusXM Radio, catch the archive of my interview on Chris Cuomo’s show on SiriusXM!
-I will be promoting my new book “From The Root”, and discussing with Chris ways to bring our world into balance and heal from the root!
+If you missed Taja on SiriusXM Radio, catch the archive of her interview on Chris Cuomo’s show on SiriusXM!
+She is promoting her new book “From The Root”, and discussing with Chris ways to bring our world into balance and heal from the root!
 Tune in to learn how we can recapture and reallocate trillions of dollars of wasted capital, and more!

 This week Andrea Swensson shared her Purple Hour with Taja Sevelle.
 If you aren’t familiar with Taja, she is a renaissance woman who has flourished in many careers.
 For those who go deep into Minneapolis history, you might remember her from the airwaves of KMOJ.
 She also made huge waves in the mid-1980s when she was signed to Paisley Park and worked closely with Prince on her self-titled debut album.